Karen Carpenter: Carpenters

 A&M Records signed the Carpenters to a recording contract in 1969.
-Karen started out as both the group's drummer and co-lead singer, and she originally sang all of her vocals from behind the drum set.
-She sang most of the songs on the band's first album, Offering (later retitled Ticket to Ride); her brother wrote ten of the album's thirteen songs and sang on five of them.
-The opening and concluding tracks were sung by both siblings in unison.
-As well as drumming, Karen played bass guitar on two songs, "All of My Life" and "Eve", under Osborn's guidance.
+Karen started as both the group's drummer and co-lead singer, and originally sang all her vocals from behind the drum set.
+She sang most of the songs on the band's first album, Offering (later retitled Ticket to Ride); Richard wrote ten of the thirteen songs and sang on five of them.
+The opening and concluding tracks were sung by both in unison.
+Karen also played bass guitar on "All of My Life" and "Eve", under Osborn's guidance.
 (Note: Although Karen's bass playing is heard on the original album, Richard remixed both songs (as he has done with almost every Carpenters song), and Joe Osborn's bass playing was substituted on later "greatest hits" releases.)

-On "All I Can Do", she played in 5/4 time, while "Your Wonderful Parade" featured multiple snare and bass drum overdubs to emulate the sound of a marching band.
+On "All I Can Do", Karen played in 5/4 time, while "Your Wonderful Parade" featured multiple snare and bass drum overdubs to emulate the sound of a marching band.
 The track "Ticket to Ride", a Beatles song that later became the album's title track, was released as the Carpenters' first single; it reached No. 54 on the Billboard Hot 100.
-Their next album, 1970's Close to You, featured two hit singles: "(They Long to Be) Close to You" and "We've Only Just Begun".
+Their next album, 1970's Close to You, featured two hit singles: "(They Long to Be) Close to You" and "We've Only Just Begun."
 They peaked at No. 1 and No. 2, respectively, on the Hot 100.

 Because she was just 5 ft 4 in tall, it was difficult for people in the audience to see Karen behind her kit.
-After reviews complained that the group had no focal point in live shows, Richard and manager Sherwin Bash persuaded her to stand at the microphone to sing the band's hits while another musician played the drums (former Disney Mouseketeer Cubby O'Brien served as the band's other drummer for many years).
+After reviews complained that the group had no focal point in live shows, Richard and the group's manager, Sherwin Bash, persuaded her to stand at the microphone to sing the band's hits while another musician played the drums.
+The former Disney Mouseketeer Cubby O'Brien served as the band's other drummer for many years.
 She initially struggled in live performances singing solo, as she felt more secure behind the drum kit.

-After the release of Now & Then in 1973, the albums tended to have Carpenter singing more and drumming less, and she did become the focal point of all records and live performances; Bash said "she was the one that people watched".
-Starting with the Carpenters' 1976 concert tour and continuing thereafter, she would perform a showcase in which she moved around the stage playing various configurations of drums.
+After the release of Now & Then in 1973, the albums tended to have Carpenter singing more and drumming less, and she became the focal point of all records and live performances.
+Bash said "she was the one that people watched."
+She became known to some fans as "Lead Sister" because of a mispronunciation of "lead singer" by a Japanese journalist in 1974 and later wore a T-shirt with the nickname during live shows.
+Starting with the Carpenters' 1976 concert tour and continuing thereafter, she performed a showcase in which she moved around the stage playing various configurations of drums.
 Her studio performances benefited from close miking that captured the nuances of her voice well.
 Though she had a three-octave range, many of the duo's hits prominently feature her lower contralto singing, leading her to quip, "The money's in the basement."